Surmage/KnowledgeBridge/README.md

 ## Default page
 This page works as the index, the home page, the first page the user will load into.
 Functionalities on this page include:
 #### Menu
 The menu contains access to several other functionalities.
 It is displayed on the top left of the page and can be toggled by left clicking.
-The toggle functionality works through A javacript script that has been sourced into the document.
+The toggle functionality works through A javascript script that has been sourced into the document.
 It controls the viewing of the slides and loops.

 #### Search
 The search function takes a search string and runs through the database, looking for results.
 By starting a search query using sql, a connection is made to the database and matches are saved.

 #### Login
 Login includes user registrations (sign up), and logging in.
-The login takes the the user inputs and, in the case of logging in, creates a sql query with the input.
+The login takes the user inputs and, in the case of logging in, creates a sql query with the input.
 The registration validates the password and email to ensure they have appropriate length and characters before attempting to input them into the database.
 If successfully logged in, a session is started that lasts between pages.

 #### Swipe
 Swiping uses a Javascript script.
 The functionality handles the amount of content shown.